Daniel P. Barton

 Mr. Barton holds a B.S. degree in Civil Engineering, with an emphasis on structural/geotechnical design and analysis.
 He is a registered professional engineer in Florida, Tennessee, Texas, Rhode Island, Connecticut, and Massachusetts.

-Mr. Barton’s professional experience includes property investigations on residential and commercial/industrial structures including building subsidence assessments, roof damage assessments, moisture intrusion, flooring damage assessments (tile, wood, etc.), pool failures, plumbing system failures and repairs, and storm related damage.
-His professional skills also includes geotechnical investigations of residential, municipal, and commercial environments, and structural analysis.
+Mr. Barton’s professional experience includes property investigations on residential and commercial/industrial structures, including building subsidence assessments, roof damage assessments, moisture intrusion, flooring damage assessments (tile, wood, etc.), pool failures, plumbing system failures and repairs, and storm-related damage.
+His professional skills also include geotechnical investigations of residential, municipal, and commercial environments, and structural analysis.
 Mr. Barton’s experience in geotechnical testing has particularly focused on the identification of karst activity and the relationship of damage to structures underlain by karst.
-He is knowledgeable in the design of soil improvement programs including karst remediation, such as compaction grouting and chemical grouting, as well as foundation support including helical pins, pin pile design, and structural reinforcement.
+He is knowledgeable in the design of soil improvement programs, including karst remediation, such as compaction grouting and chemical grouting, as well as foundation support including helical pins, pin pile design, and structural reinforcement.

 Education and Certifications